xiangyunxiang/DeCommission/README.md

 # DeCommission: Simple Blockchain Task Marketplace

-A decentralized task-matching platform about digital art commission where clients can post tasks with ETH rewards, and artists can claim and complete them.
+A decentralized task-matching platform about digital art commission, where clients can post tasks with ETH rewards, and artists can claim and complete them.
 This project is a full-stack DApp consisting of a **Solidity** smart contract backend and a **React** frontend.

 ## 🏗 Project Structure